arteen1000/cs111-assignments/lab2/lab-02/README.md

 ### Input File

 See the attached file `processes.txt` for an example of the accepted format.
-The outline is as follows, where any `[---]` must be an unsigned integer:
+The outline is as follows, where anything between `[ ]` must be an unsigned integer:

 ```
 [number of processes to schedule]